Observing users in their environment to create features that stick

 • Session length and intent

-• Parental influence on motivation and training frequency
+• Parental influence on motivation and consistency

 • Goal setting

-• Competition and usage amongst family members and teammates
+• Competition among family members and teammates

 One participant setting up the machine in their backyard.